Efficient Image Restoration with State-Dependent Forward Diffusion: Related Work

 \section{Related Work}

-Denoising diffusion models~\citep{sohl2015deep,ho2020denoising,song2021score,karras2022elucidating} and flow matching models~\citep{lipman2022flow,liu2022flow,lipman2024flow,albergo2023stochastic,gat2024discrete} are two popular frameworks in generative modelling and have been widely applied to various applications including image generation~\citep{dhariwal2021diffusion,ho2022cascaded,peebles2023scalable,ho2022classifier,ma2024sit}, text-to-image generation~\citep{rombach2022high,ruiz2023dreambooth,podell2024sdxl,saharia2022photorealistic}, image translation~\citep{meng2022sdedit,lugmayr2022repaint,saharia2022palette,su2022dual,liu20232,ben2024d}, etc. Inspired by their success in producing photo-realistic images conforming to human preference, these models have recently been applied to image restoration for advanced performance~\citep{wang2024exploiting,saharia2022image,yue2023resshift,luo2023image,kawar2022denoising,luo2023refusion,yue2024image,luo2024controlling,luo2024photo}.
-In addition, \citet{albergo2023stochastic} unify diffusion and flow matching models through stochastic interpolants, a general framework for constructing stochastic processes that interpolate between arbitrary distributions.
-This formulation has also been applied to image restoration~\cite{albergo2023stochastic2}, where stochastic flows guided by corrupted observations recover clean images, effectively serving as a stochastic extension of flow matching for inverse problems.
-Subsequent works enhance this approach using pretrained flow matching models~\cite{ben2024d} or refined training pipelines~\cite{ohayon2024posterior}.
+Denoising diffusion models~\citep{sohl2015deep,ho2020denoising,song2021score,karras2022elucidating} and flow matching models~\citep{lipman2022flow,liu2022flow,lipman2024flow,albergo2023stochastic,gat2024discrete} are two popular frameworks in generative modelling and have been widely applied to various applications including image generation~\citep{dhariwal2021diffusion,ho2022cascaded,peebles2023scalable,ho2022classifier,ma2024sit}, text-to-image generation~\citep{rombach2022high,ruiz2023dreambooth,podell2024sdxl,saharia2022photorealistic}, image translation~\citep{meng2022sdedit,lugmayr2022repaint,saharia2022palette,su2022dual,xia2024diffusion,liu20232,ben2024d,li2023bbdm,xia2024diffi2i,zheng2024selective}, etc. Inspired by their success in producing photo-realistic images conforming to human preference, these models have recently been applied to image restoration for advanced performance~\citep{wang2024exploiting,saharia2022image,yue2023resshift,kawar2022denoising,yue2024image,luo2024controlling,luo2024photo,liu2024residual,shi2024resfusion}.
+In addition, \citet{albergo2023stochastic} unify diffusion and flow matching models through stochastic interpolants.
+This formulation has also been applied to image restoration~\citep{albergo2023stochastic2}, where stochastic flows guided by corrupted observations recover clean images, effectively serving as a stochastic extension of flow matching for inverse problems.
+Subsequent works enhance this approach using pretrained flow matching models~\citep{ben2024d} or refined training pipelines~\citep{ohayon2024posterior}.
 These works are closely related to ours, but they all adopt noise-free generation processes.
-In contrast, we build FoD with a state-dependent diffusion process for image generation, which is naturally well-suited for image-conditioned generation, and which reduces to deterministic flow matching when the diffusion term vanishes.
+In contrast, FoD involves a state-dependent diffusion process for image generation, which is naturally well-suited for image-conditioned generation, and which degrades to flow matching when the diffusion term vanishes.